GemHunt/caffe/examples/cpp_classification/readme.md

 priority: 10
 ---

+# Notes from Paul: Currently working on adding lmdb classification to this example...

 # Classifying ImageNet: using the C++ API

 Caffe, at its core, is written in C++.
 It is possible to use the C++